StefanoChiodino/stefano-chiodino-uk/content/posts/2022-02-12-advice-to-new-software-engineers.md

 I only have two exceptions to this rule:

-\- If you screwed something up, you need to clean up after yourself.
+* If you screwed something up, you need to clean up after yourself.

-\- As a one-off, if there is a particular deadline, go-live, or the like, be flexible.
+* As a one-off, if there is a particular deadline, go-live, or the like, be flexible.

 # **Yes, but**

 Whether it's been planned in an agile fashion, or another way, you'll have a certain stream of work.
 At some point you'll be asked to work on something else.
 This usually comes in the form of "could you just..." or "spend 5 minutes on...".
 The person you are talking to probably don't realize how complicated things are, hence they think it's a "5 minutes" job.
 But there is no such thing.

 When you work, your time doesn't belong to you, you are selling it, and if someone asks you to do something the only plausible answer is "yes".
 Yes, but.

-"Yes, but unfortunately this is not quite a 5 minutes job.
+>"Yes, but unfortunately this is not quite a 5 minutes job.
 If I do this I won't be able to hit the deadline we set during our sprint planning.
 But if you are happy with this and you have communicated to the right people I'll be happy to do this".

 I've been delivering this line or variations thereof for the best part of a decade.
 It never fails me.